plpxsk/utility-sas-macros/README.md

 *See bottom for some quick notes*

-## There are three collections of these macros:
+## The macros are divided into 3 types:
 1. Printing - print output to SAS listing (.lst)
 2. Data Manipulation
 3. Miscellaneous